stograde/stograde/docs/SPECS.md

 - An `assignment:` tag that specifies the name of the assignment (this should be the same as the filename, without the `.yaml`)
 - The `compilers:` array, a list of commands that can be used to compile files (if applicable)
 - The `files:` array, listing all files in the assignment, along with how to compile and test them

+#### Testing a Different Directory

+If you want to test a directory other than the one that would be used by default (named after the assignment), you can add a `folder:` flag.
+The value will be used in place of the assignment's name when `cd`ing into the student's directory.
+For example, a `folder: images` line in homework 15 will have the toolkit `cd` into `images` instead of `hw15` when checking a student's assignment.

 ### Compilers